See the latest vacancies and find out about working for MSF UKJobs in the UK

 Cookies are small pieces of information.
 Websites store cookies on your internet browser (Chrome, Firefox or Internet Explorer, for example) when you visit.
 Every time you return to the site and navigate around it picks up these bits of information.

-Sometimes other companies can access the information stored in certain types of cookies.
+Sometimes other companies working on our behalf can access the information stored in certain types of cookies.
 They might use it when deciding which adverts to show you as you browse the internet, for example.

 There are different types of cookies that do different things.
 Some cookies can be really helpful and most websites rely on them to work properly and to understand what their users do when they visit.